nofeaturesonlybugs/go-musings/globals/01-Dont-Use-Globals.md

 }
 ```

 Earlier I said one of the first things you should do when writing a program is to create your container -- `type App struct{}` for a `package main`.
 But what about other packages?
-Well -- do the same thing but name it with the package's context in mind.
+Well -- do the same thing but name it with the package's purpose in mind.
 If you're creating a `package messaging` then maybe your container should be named `Broker` or `Messenger`; if you're creating a database layer then `Store` or `Storage` might be a good name.

 For example let's presume we're going to refactor our sample program and move `Bar()` and `Foo()` into `package amazing`.